 RPL is an alternative route to recognition and not a short cut.
 RPL must therefore be an integrated part of a quality-assured assessment process.
-If using any St John, Red Cross or St Andrew's accredited training as RPL towards the two paediatric first aid units, organisations must ensure that the content of the course meets the learning outcomes of each unit.
-Where learning outcomes are not fully met they may be covered by written questions or professional discussion.
+If using any St John Ambulance, Red Cross or St Andrew's accredited training as RPL to contribute to a paediatric first aid qualification, organisations must ensure that the content of the course meets the learning outcomes of each unit.
+Where learning outcomes are not fully met, they may be covered by written questions or professional discussion.
 This must be carried out by a qualified Assessor who is occupationally competent.